Department of Biology Development Fund

 3. Proposal Format

-Proposals should include a statement of intent and the objectives, the plan and timetable, and a budget with justification.
-This narrative portion should not exceed 5 pages double-spaced, in a 10 or 12 point font.
-An appendix should include a description of the qualifications of the investigators seeking funding.
-If the proposal is to support research in progress which has previously received Department or University support, the applicant(s) should describe the accomplishments to date and explain the need for additional support.
+Proposals should include a title, names and email addresses for the principal investigator and all co-investigators, student status as appropriate (i.e., undergraduate, graduate), statement of intent and objectives, the plan and timetable, and a budget with justification.
+Proposals to support research should provide sufficient detail regarding methods to make the research plan clear.
+In addition, a brief description of the qualifications of the investigators seeking funding should be included.
+This portion of the proposal should not exceed 5 pages double-spaced, in a 10 or 12 point font, excluding literature cited.
+A CV for the principal investigator should be submitted as an appendix to the proposal.
+If the proposal is to support research in progress which has previously received Department or University support, the applicant(s) should include an additional appendix describing the accomplishments to date and explain the need for additional support.

 4. The Award Committee

 Development Fund proposals shall be evaluated by the Budget Committee.
 The Budget Committee will judge each proposal on its significance, clarity of presentation, methodology and planning, and budget justification.
-Money will not be distributed from the Development Fund unless a written proposal has been submitted and the Executive Committee has made a positive recommendation for funding.
+The Budget Committee will provide a recommendation for funding to the department.
+The chair of the Budget Committee will notify applicants of funding decisions after the Budget Committee's recommendation has been voted on by the department.

 5. Application Deadlines

-The proposal application deadlines are October 15, March 15, and June 15.
+Applications should be submitted by email as a single electronic file directed to the chair of the Budget Committee.
+The proposal application deadlines are October 15, March 15, and June 15 unless those dates fall on a weekend, in which case the deadline will be the following Monday.
 The Budget Committee will attempt to respond to emergency needs as they arise, but it is anticipated that proposals will typically be submitted on the schedule described above.

 6. Limit on Awards